 To record electrogastrogram (EGG), we use the same method, suturing the two electrodes to the gut.
 To record electromyogram (EMG), two methods are in use among our customers.
 One uses an incision and adhesive.
 We prepare 1-mm of bare steel helix at the end of each EMG lead.
 We make a 1-mm wide opening between muscle fibers in two places on the muscle.
 We use cyanoacrylate (superglue or vetbond) to fasten a helix into each slit.
 Cyanoacrylate bonds well to all animal tissue and to metal.
 The glue will hold the two coils in place between the muscle fibers.
 Another method is to secure a 1-mm helix to the exterior of the muscle with a suture, such as Ethicon Sutures Vicryl 5/0.

-We measure the corrosion resistance of our transmitters by means of accelerated ageing.
-For every ten transmitters we ship, we set aside at least one extra, turn it on, and place it in water in our oven at 60°C. Every day we take the transmitter out and check how it is doing.
+The poaching is an accelerated aging test for corrosion.
 According to statistical mechanics, the rate at which a chemical reaction proceeds is proportional to e−E/kT, where T is absolute temperature, E is the activation energy of the rate-determining step in the chemical reaction, and k = 8.6×10−5 eV/K is the Boltzmann constant.
-In Hallberg and Peck, the authors show that this relationship applies well to measurements of mean time to failure for temperatures 20-150 °C, relative humidity 20%-100, and activation energy 0.9 eV.
-Our devices operate at the rodent body temperature of 37°C = 310 K. During our accelerated ageing test at 60°C = 333 K, we expect an acceleration of ×10.
+In Hallberg and Peck, the authors show that this relationship applies well to measurements of mean time to failure for temperatures 20-150 °C, relative humidity 20-100%, and activation energy 0.9 eV.
+Our devices operate at the rodent body temperature of 37°C = 310 K. During our accelerated aging test at 60°C = 333 K, we expect an acceleration of ×10.
+We are unaware of any corrosion process likely to occur in our circuits that activates with energy less than 0.6 eV.
+We assume an acceleration of ×10, but we are certain it is at least ×5.
+One week poaching at 60°C is at least equivalent to 5 weeks implanted.

-[20-NOV-24] In the Appendix to our Telemetry Manual, you will find the following sections.
+[20-NOV-24] In the Appendix to our Telemetry Manual, you will find the following sections: